jvaugha3038/CircuitPython/README.md

+# ultrasensor.py
---ultrasensor.py controls a neopixel, which fades from red to blue to green based on the distance an ultrasonic sensor produces.
+Controls a neopixel, which fades from red to blue to green based on the distance an ultrasonic sensor produces.

 libraries required:

 time.sleep, board, neopixel, adafruit_hcsr04, simpleio

+# lcd.py
-lcd.py makes an LCD screen print a number, which can be increased and decreased with one button. a second button controls whether the first button increases or decreases the number.
+Makes an LCD screen print a number, which can be increased and decreased with one button. a second button controls whether the first button increases or decreases the number.